 The spirit of service

-Service is a thread that weaves through the fabric of the Raytheon Missiles & Defense business, a business of Raytheon Technologies.
-With more than 10,000 veterans working for the company, giving back is in the mindset.
+Service is a thread that weaves through the fabric of the Raytheon Missiles & Defense business, one of four businesses that form Raytheon Technologies.
+With more than 10,000 veterans working for the business, giving back is part of the mindset.

-Home Base is the largest private-sector clinic in the United States with the sole focus of helping at-risk veterans and military families regain the lives they once had.
+Home Base is the largest private-sector clinic in the U.S. that has the sole focus of helping at-risk veterans and military families regain the lives they once had.
 Each summer, hundreds of Raytheon Technologies employees, including many veterans, step up to the plate by participating in the Run to Home Base, the organization's signature event.

 The Run to Home Base is the largest fundraising event for Home Base: a 9K/5K run or 5K walk around Boston, crossing the finish line at home plate in Boston’s historic ballpark.
 The funds raised help Home Base provide clinical care, wellness programs, education and research at no cost to veterans and military families struggling with the invisible wounds of war.

-Raytheon Missiles & Defense is sponsoring the upcoming Home Base’s Run to Home Base, slated for July 11, 2020.
+Raytheon Missiles & Defense is sponsoring the upcoming Home Base’s Run to Home Base, slated for the fall of 2020.
+Any updates to the event, in light of the COVID-19 environment, will be found on the Home Base site and in social media updates.
 In 2019, employees hosted 45 fundraising events all over the world, more than 300 teammates ran, walked or volunteered, and together they raised $155,000 for Home Base.

 Raytheon Missiles & Defense empowers today’s veterans through continuing education programs that prepare them for new careers.
-The company's employees, including many who belong to the RAYVETS employee resource group, donatie their personal time and resources to support organizations like No Barriers, the USO, resume workshops for military families in partnership with Student Veterans of America and recovery and transition programs at Boulder Crest in Arizona.
+The company's employees, including many who belong to the company's veteran employee resource group, donate their personal time and resources to support organizations like No Barriers, the USO, resume workshops for military families in partnership with Student Veterans of America and recovery and transition programs at Boulder Crest in Arizona.

 An investment in the education of veterans is an investment in the future.
-We partner with Student Veterans of America to provide four $10,000 scholarships.
-Two are the Raytheon Missiles & Defense SPY-6 Scholarships, offered exclusively to U.S Navy student veterans pursuing an undergraduate or graduate degree at an accredited four-year college or university.
-And two are Raytheon Missiles & Defense Patriot scholarships, offered exclusively to U.S. Army student veterans.
+The company partners with Student Veterans of America to provide $10,000 scholarships: the Raytheon Missiles & Defense SPY-6 Scholarships, offered exclusively to U.S Navy student veterans pursuing an undergraduate or graduate degree at an accredited four-year college or university; the Raytheon Missiles & Defense Patriot scholarships, offered exclusively to U.S. Army student veterans.

-Continuing the spirit of service, each year, Raytheon Missiles & Defense also invests in programs to cultivate the knowledge and valuable STEM skills through the implementation of comprehensive mentoring and educational initiatives.
+Each year, Raytheon Missiles & Defense also invests in programs to cultivate the knowledge and valuable STEM skills through the implementation of comprehensive mentoring and educational initiatives.
 Over the last decade, programs like these have helped motivate thousands of people across the world pursue STEM-related careers.
 In places like Poland, Raytheon Missiles & Defense is an active partner with the Copernicus Science Center, the largest science museum in Poland.
-Hands-on experiments happen in the FabLab and Robotics Lab where students are learning valuable life skills such as collaboration, creative problem-solving and research.
+Hands-on experiments happen in the FabLab and Robotics Lab, where students are learning valuable life skills such as collaboration, creative problem-solving and research.